There are dozens of reasons to create your own collar for your dog.

 First, you’ll need to fold your length of paracord exactly in half and slip it through either end of a side release buckle.
 Loop the other end through so it tightens and fastens.
 Thread on the other half of the buckle and get ready to braid!

 Tape or hold the middle two strands down and proceed to alternate looping, adjusting, and pulling.
-Once you reach the middle of the collar, simply add in a ring for your dog’s tag.
+Once you reach the middle of the collar, simply add in a ring for your dog’s ID tag.
 You can use your dog’s old collar to compare lengths as needed.
 25 feet of 550 paracord generally costs under five dollars, so this is a pretty cheap project!

 For the most part, this homemade dog collar is pretty straightforward and leaves your pooch looking adorable.
 The only tricky task is the knotting and braiding, which can take a little bit of practice to master.
 The good news is that even if you mess up, the materials are fairly cheap and can be woven with any assortment of colors.
 The final result is sturdy, beautiful, and handmade with love!